 For students who have already learned to play an instrument outside of school, such as an orchestra instrument, guitar, piano, etc., we welcome those students to perform with their peers in either the band or orchestra at their school.
 Contact the instrumental music teacher at your school to discuss this option.

-PARENTS ARE RESPONSIBLE FOR PROVIDING THEIR CHILD WITH THEIR INSTRUMENT
+PARENTS ARE RESPONSIBLE FOR PROVIDING THEIR CHILDREN WITH THEIR INSTRUMENT

 OPTION ONE: The best option for acquiring a musical instrument is through a lease-to-own program available through most reputable instrument dealers.
 This option typically includes an insurance policy for loss/theft/damage and your monthly payments can often be applied to the purchase of the instrument.